ShlomiBenShitrit/STL10-Image-Classifiers/README.md

    * `'mobilenet_fixed'`: MobileNetV2 as a fixed feature extractor (only the head is trained).
    * `'mobilenet_learned'`: MobileNetV2 with full fine-tuning (all weights are updated).

-4. **Train**: Run the training script.
-The best model and curves will be saved in `plots and outputs/`.
+4. **Train**: Run the training script train.py , The best model and curves will be saved in `plots and outputs`.

-5. **Evaluate**: Test the model on unseen data.
-This generates a classification report and a confusion matrix in `plots and outputs/`.
+5. **Evaluate**: Test the model on unseen data using test.py , This generates a classification report and a confusion matrix in `plots and outputs`.

 ## 🛠️ Installation & Setup